zainabbas86/react-editor/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Note this Code is not production ready.
 It will be good to have webpack when getting it ready for prod.
 Unfortunately I don't have enough time left to get webpack configured.
-It would also be nice to add some tests.
-Also I couldn't create a second page for document list selection due to time constraints.
-Hopefully the work I have done will demonstrate my skill in React which is a new programing platform for me.

-It would have been very simple to do it in PHP (even without Symfony or any other frameworks) but that would not have been a challenge.